cbiffle/swddude/README.md

 IAP invocation methods, such as the LPC17xx series.

 It was designed very specifically for this purpose, and extending it to other varieties of chips will require refactoring.
-I'm likely to do this soon, because I'd like to add support for (at least) the STM32 and LPC18xx.
+We're likely to do this in the near future, because we've got a box of LPC18xx, STM32F4, and EnergyMicro eval boards just begging to be used.

 How Do I Use It?